emersonrp/bindcontrol/README.md

 emerson@hayseed.net

-[^1]: For instance, I run Manjaro, and have to install "libtiff5" from AUR to make the binary release work.
+[^1]: For instance, I used to run Manjaro Linux, and had to install "libtiff5" from the AUR to make the binary release work.

 [^2]: If you are familiar at all with git or github, cloning the repo is the recommended action here -- this makes it easier and quicker to get new changes when they arrive, as well as allows access to incremental between-release changes and experimental branches.